The Word Hoosier

 form and Ango-Saxon in ring."
 He considers several possibilities and

-the Saxon term "hoo," meaning a high place, cliff or promontory, which
+notes that the Saxon term "hoo," meaning a high place, cliff or promontory,

 survives in a number of place names.
 He also ran across the Cumberland

 As possible support for derivation from the Cumberland word he cites in the

 1919 publication an article from the Northwestern Pioneer and St.